firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     built-in [*]

 Reason:     It's recommended that you include this option as it adds a performance
-            boost and speeds up object allocation and freeing.
+            boost and speeds up object allocation and freeing at the cost of a slight increase in memory footprint.

             Exclude only if you're concerned about latency.
 ```